Review: Dell EMC PowerEdge MX740c Server SledMay 20, 2021

 There are only two compute sleds at the moment with the MX740c, the MX840c, and a single MX5016s storage module.
 There are currently 4x I/O modules to choose from.
 You can bet Dell will be adding more blades utilizing AMD EPYC CPUs plus optional I/O and storage sleds featuring all NVMe drives.
 This is a system that not only delivers great performance, but has even more potential to support next gen hardware and applications.
 It’s ideal for a variety of workloads including dense virtualization, software-defined workloads, including Software-Defined Storage (SDS) and Hyperconverged infrastructures (HCI), plus big data environments.

 Are you interested in the Dell EMC PowerEdge MX740c Server sled or maybe the full enclosure?
 IT Creations is a partner with Dell EMC and we have these PowerEdge MX740c compute sleds in stock!
-We hope you enjoyed our review, and if you have any questions just post them in the comments section below.
+Check out our website for more servers or components.

 We carry many server nodes and chassis, including the Dell PowerEdge FC640 node for the FX2!